AI Agent Development Cost 2026 — From $0 Botpress to $350K Custom Build

 What you are buying: a working AI agent that handles a defined workflow, built by someone on your team who learned the no-code platform.
 The capability ceiling is real — complex multi-step workflows, advanced reasoning, cross-system integration — these require customization that no-code platforms do not support cleanly.

-The hidden cost: your team's time building and maintaining the agent.
+The hidden cost is your team's time building and maintaining the agent.
 The free platform fee is not a free build.
-Someone spends 20–80 hours building the agent, depending on complexity.
-At $75/hour opportunity cost, that is $1,500–$6,000 in time cost before the first subscription invoice arrives.
+When we built our first no-code agent, someone spent 40 hours on the initial build alone.
+At $75/hour opportunity cost, that is $3,000 in time cost before the first subscription invoice arrives.
+Depending on complexity, the range is closer to 20–80 hours — which is why we always tell teams to budget for build time, not just platform fees.

 Right for: teams under 50 people, simple workflows (FAQ handling, basic lead routing, appointment scheduling), organizations with technical bandwidth to learn and maintain the platform.